Distance Encoding: Design Provably More Powerful Neural Networks for Graph Representation Learning: Discussion on node sets over irregular graphs

 Theorem~\ref{thm:power} focuses on node sets embedded in regular graphs.
 A natural question therefore arises: how about the power of DEs to distinguish non-isomorphic node sets embedded in irregular graphs that the 1-WL test (also WLGNN) may not distinguish.
-A full investigation of this question is out of the scope of this work.
-However, there is some important connection between irregular graphs and regular graphs under the umbrella of the 1-WL test.
+To answer this question, note that there is some important connection between irregular graphs and regular graphs under the umbrella of the 1-WL test.
 Actually, the partition of nodes over irregular graphs according to their representations (colors) stably associated by the 1-WL test has \emph{equitable} property~\cite{arvind2019weisfeiler}.
 Basically, suppose that the whole node set $V$ can be partitioned into several parts based on the representations (colors) of nodes, $V=\cup_{i=1}^c V_i$, where for an arbitrary $i$, nodes in $V_i$ share the same representations based on the 1-WL test.
 Then, the induced subgraph of the nodes in $V_i$ is a regular graph for all $i$'s.
 What's more, for any $i,j$, the number of nodes in $V_j$ that are neighbors of a certain node in $V_i$ is shared by all the nodes in $V_i$, which again shows certain regularity.
-In some sense, the capability of DE indicated by Theorem~\ref{thm:power} may still help with breaking such regularity.
+Theoretically, if we focus on the regular subgraph defined over each $V_i$, we may further leverage DE defined over this subgraph to further distinguish the nodes in $V_i$.
+In practice, we do not need to work on each subgraph individually.
+Mostly, the capability of DE indicated by Theorem~\ref{thm:power} may still help with breaking such regularity.